 When I finally addressed the question “what do you want to do when you graduate”? in my junior year of undergrad, I realized that while I had learned a lot of facts and academic information in college, I hadn’t learned about sensible modern day applications for that knowledge.
 I didn’t learn how my training might translate into marketable job skills.
 When people asked me “what do you want to do?” my response was inevitably “I don’t know.”
 This was primarily because I didn’t know what my options were, but also because I never asked myself: what do I love?
 What makes me tick?
 What brings me joy and feels like fun instead of work?

 I decided to go to law school for several reasons.
 As with college, I definitely felt I needed to get a graduate degree in the face of pressure from my family.
 But I took it a step farther and thought more about my future this time around.
 I had the expectation that a law degree is a lucrative asset and is easily transferable into a successful career.
 I thought I would enjoy being an attorney because I really enjoy researching and writing, as well as arguing.
-Another selling point was because a law degree would give me 3 more years to figure my shit out!
+It could also build business skills adaptable to other fields.
+Another selling point was because a law degree would give me 3 more years to figure my life out!

 Law school was a logical and deliberate decision, to the extent that choosing a path that will almost certainly lead to an increased number of options in terms of the variety, quantity, and quality of jobs available to you is logical.
 But to the extent that my choice wasn’t motivated by a desire for a more career specific outcome, or for acquiring specific, necessary tools, it was also arguably short-sighted.
-But, perhaps as a result of my general directional cluelessness, when the law school acceptance letters started coming in I still couldn’t answer the question: "do you actually want to be a lawyer, and if so, what kind?"
+When the law school acceptance letters started coming in I still couldn’t answer the question: "do you actually want to be a lawyer, and if so, what kind?"

 I graduated law school in 2009 and took the first job offered to me.
 The market was down, attorneys were struggling, and a friend offered me a great opportunity to work for him practicing insurance law.
-A great opportunity - but not a strategic decision.
+I got to help him set up and run a firm which I helped grow 300% over 3 years.
+A great opportunity - but not a strategic decision, because I couldn't see myself there in 5 years.
+Helping people recover money owed to them by their insurance carriers just didn't check the fulfillment boxes for me.

-I left in 2012 to take a cushier job (less responsibility) with a larger firm practicing HOA and condominium law – essentially foreclosures.
+I left in 2012 to take a position with a larger firm practicing HOA and condominium law – essentially foreclosures.
 Again, not a very strategic decision because it wasn’t based on a self-assessment of the type of law I might want to practice.
-Instead, the decision was based off of: where can I branch out into new areas of the law based on my prior experience, make more money, and have both mentors and office support staff?
-While I enjoyed my job in the sense that I liked my co-workers, the work environment, and didn’t feel stressed out by the caseload, I felt empty and dissatisfied because the work wasn’t challenging and I wasn’t passionate about it.
+Instead, the decision was based off of an assessment of: where can I branch out into new areas of the law based on my prior experience, grow my salary and diversify my skills, and have both more mentors and more office support staff?
+While I enjoyed job #2 in the sense that I liked my co-workers, the work environment, and didn’t feel stressed out by the caseload, I felt empty and dissatisfied because the work wasn’t challenging and I wasn’t passionate about it.
+In this instance, foreclosing on people's homes definitely didn't check the fulfillment boxes for me.

 Then: I got laid off.
 In 2013, a year after joining my last law firm, I was blessed with the opportunity to question my values and career choices when I was laid off and given a decent severance package.
 The foreclosure market had dried up and we’d recently relocated to a newer, nicer downtown Miami office space.
 Cuts were made and several employees were let go.
 Given the freedom of time and money to really think about my life and assess who I was and how I wanted to live, I can’t explain what happened other than using the cliché: the lightbulb went off!!